 Roof Battens: What You Need to Consider

 It’s easy to think that any old length of timber could be used in your roof.
 However, there are strict regulations which govern what timber can and cannot be used to batten a roof.
 These ensure that the timber is strong enough to do the job, and won’t put you or your home at risk.
-When you come to buy timber battens, it’s important to do a few checks to be sure you’re making the right choice.
+When you come to buy roofing battens, it’s important to do a few checks to be sure you’re making the right choice.

 Things to Consider When Buying Roof Battens